aniazio/shop-api/README.md

 ### Documentation

-OpenAPI documentation can be found in `docs` folder, along with entity diagram and demo Postman collection.
+OpenAPI documentation can be found in the main folder.
+Entity diagram and demo Postman collection can be found in `docs` folder.

 ### Requirements